-(3) The Commissioner may grant leave to appeal from a decision of an arbitrator on a matter referred under section 93D(10) if the appeal involves a question of law.
+[(3) deleted]

-(4) An application for leave to appeal cannot be made later than 28 days after the making of the decision appealed against.
+(4) An application for leave to appeal cannot be made later than 28 days after the day on which the written reasons for the decision appealed against were given to the party making the application.

-(5) An appeal under this section is to be by way of review of the decision appealed against.
+(5) An appeal under this section is to be by way of review of the decision appealed against and, except as provided by this Part or section 267, is to be conducted in accordance with the rules of court of the District Court.

-(6) Evidence that is fresh evidence or evidence in addition to or in substitution for the evidence received in relation to the decision appealed against cannot be given on an appeal to the Commissioner except with the leave of the Commissioner.
+(6) Evidence that is fresh evidence or evidence in addition to or in substitution for the evidence received in relation to the decision appealed against cannot be given on an appeal to the District Court except with the leave of the District Court.

-(7) On hearing an appeal made under this section, the Commissioner may —
+(7) On hearing an appeal made under this section, the District Court may —

 (a) affirm, vary, or quash the decision appealed against, or substitute, and make in addition, any decision that should have been made in the first instance; and

-(b) subject to section 267, make any further or other decision, as to costs or otherwise, as the Commissioner thinks fit.
+(b) subject to section 267, make any further or other decision, as to costs or otherwise, as the District Court thinks fit.

 [Section 247 inserted by No. 42 of 2004 s.
 130; amended by No. 16 of 2005 s.
-27.]

-248. Commencing appeal

-(1) A person appealing to the Commissioner against a decision of an arbitrator is to do so in accordance with this Act.

-(2) An appeal commences when the application is accepted by the Director.

-[Section 248 inserted by No. 42 of 2004 s.
-130.]
+27; No. 31 of 2011 s.
+15.]

-249. Commissioner’s hearings to be generally in public

-(1) Unless otherwise provided under this Act, hearings of the Commissioner are to be held in public.

-(2) On the application of a party or on its own initiative the Commissioner may, in the circumstances described in subsection (3), order that a hearing or any part of it be held in private.

-(3) The Commissioner may make an order under subsection (2) if the Commissioner considers it is necessary to do so —

-(a) to avoid prejudicing the administration of justice; or

-(b) to avoid endangering the physical or mental health or safety of any person; or

-(c) to avoid the publication of confidential information or information the publication of which would be contrary to the public interest; or

-(d) for any other reason in the interests of justice.

-[Section 249 inserted by No. 42 of 2004 s.
-130.]
+[248, 249.
+Deleted by No. 31 of 2011 s.
+16.]

 250. Effect of appeal on decision under appeal

-(1) The Commissioner may, by order, stay the operation of a decision of an arbitrator pending the determination of an application for leave to appeal from the decision and of any appeal.
+(1) The District Court may, by order, stay the operation of a decision of an arbitrator pending the determination of an application for leave to appeal from the decision and of any appeal.

-(2) Subject to any order made by the Commissioner, an appeal does not affect the operation of the decision appealed against or prevent the taking of action to implement the decision.
+(2) Subject to any order made by the District Court, an appeal does not affect the operation of the decision appealed against or prevent the taking of action to implement the decision.

+(3) This section does not limit the powers of the District Court under other written laws.

 [Section 250 inserted by No. 42 of 2004 s.
-130.]
+130; amended by No. 31 of 2011 s.
+17.]

+[251-253.
+Deleted by No. 31 of 2011 s.
+18.]

-251. Commissioner may state case to Court of Appeal
+254. Appeal to Court of Appeal by leave